15 days Hong Kong to Beijing

 15-day Hong Kong to Beijing Tour

-Don’t have time for our full circuit route round China?
-Just do the first half of the China backpacking loop up the Western half of this amazing country.
+Don’t have time for the full circuit route round China?
+On this two week China tour, you'll do the first half of our iconic China backpacking loop, heading up the Western half of this fascinating country.

 Including hostels, guesthouses & 1 night camping